pojntfx/networked-linux-memsync/docs/notes.md

 - If the VM tries to access a chunk on the destination, a page fault is raised, and the missing page is fetched from the source, and the VM continues to execute
 - The benefit of post-copy migration is that it does not require re-transmitting dirty chunks to the destination before the maximum tolerable downtime is reached
 - The big drawback of post-copy migration is that it can result in longer migration times, because the chunks need to be fetched from the network on-demand, which is very latency/RTT-sensitive
-- RegionFS, An existing remote memory system
-  - A similar approach was made in RegionFS (reference atc18-aguilera)
-  - RegionFS is implemented as a kernel module, but it is functionally similar to how this API exposes a NBD device for memory interaction
-  - In RegionFS, the regions file system is mounted to a path, which then exposes regions as virtual files
-  - Instead of using a custom configuration (such as configuring the amount of pushers to make a mount read-only), such an approach makes it possible to use `chmod` on the virtual file for a memory region to set permissions
-  - By using standard utilities like `open` and `chmod`, this API usable from different programming languages with ease

 #### Workload Analysis